-Торіс Requirements in IFRS for SMEs Requirements in full HKFRSs as effective for 2009 probable forecast transaction price risk of a commodity that it holds or in a firm commitment or highly probable forecast transaction to purchase or sell a commodity foreign exchange risk in a net investment in a foreign operation.
-[IFRS for SMEs 12.17] instrument, and changes in the cash flows or fair value of the entire financial instrument arising from changes in the designated risks and portions must be reliably measurable.
+Topic Requirements in IFRS for SMEs Requirements in full HKFRSs as effective for 2009 foreign exchange or interest rate risk in a firm commitment or a highly probable forecast transaction price risk of a commodity that it holds or in a firm commitment or highly probable forecast transaction to purchase or sell a commodity foreign exchange risk in a net investment in a foreign operation.
+[IFRS for SMEs 12.17] separately identifiable components of the financial instrument, and changes in the cash flows or fair value of the entire financial instrument arising from changes in the designated risks and portions must be reliably measurable.
 [HKAS 39, paragraph AG99F] Hedge accounting - Hedging instruments IFRS for SMEs permits hedge accounting only if the hedging instrument has all of following terms and conditions: (a) it is an interest rate swap, a foreign currency swap, a foreign currency forward exchange contract or a commodity forward exchange contract that is expected to be highly effective in offsetting the hedged risk; (b) it involves a party external to the reporting entity; (c) its notional amount is equal to the designated amount of the principal or notional amount of the hedged item; (d) it has a specified maturity date not later than (i) the maturity of the financial instrument being hedged, (ii) the expected settlement of the commodity purchase or sale commitment, or (iii) the occurrence of the highly probable forecast foreign currency or commodity transaction being hedged. (e) it has no prepayment, early termination or extension features.
-A hedging instrument is a designated derivative or (for a hedge of the risk of changes in foreign currency exchange rates only) a designated non-derivative financial asset or non-derivative financial liability whose fair value or cash flows are expected to offset changes in the fair value or cash flows of a designated hedged item.
+[IFRS for SMEs 12.18] A hedging instrument is a designated derivative or (for a hedge of the risk of changes in foreign currency exchange rates only) a designated non-derivative financial asset or non-derivative financial liability whose fair value or cash flows are expected to offset changes in the fair value or cash flows of a designated hedged item.
 HKAS 39 allows a broader array of hedging instruments to be used.
 A written option does not qualify as a hedging instrument unless it is designated as an offset to a purchased option, including one that is embedded in another financial instrument.
-[HKAS 39, paragraphs 9 and AG94] Inventories (Section 13) The requirements contained in IFRS for SMEs and full HKFRSs are substantially s imilar.
+[HKAS 39, paragraphs 9 and AG94] Inventories (Section 13) The accounting principles for this topic in IFRS for SMEs are based on full IFRSs b Dut simplified to suit SMEs.
 Investments in Associates (Sections 14) An investor shall account for all of its investments in associates using one of the following: (a) the cost model (b) the equity method (c) the fair value model.
 [IFRS for SMEs 14.4] HKAS 28 Investments in Associates requires, with certain exceptions, equity method to be used for investments in associates over which the entity has significant influence.
-[HKAS 28, paragraph 13] Investments in Joint Ventures (Sections 15) An investor shall account for all of its interests in jointly controlled entities using one of the following: (d) the cost model HKAS 31 Interests in Joint Ventures requires, with certain exceptions, proportionate consolidation or equity method to be used for jointly controlled entities.
+[HKAS 28, paragraph 13] Investments in Joint Ventures An investor shall account for all of its interests in jointly controlled entities using one of the following: HKAS 31 Interests in Joint Ventures requires, with certain exceptions, proportionate consolidation or equity method to